Khuit I: Family

-Khuit I is attested as the Royal Wife and daughter to two unnamed kingd respectively.
+Khuit I is attested as the Royal Wife and daughter to two unnamed pharaohs respectively.
 This places her firmly within the royal line and implies that she may have intermarried with her husband.

 Burial

 Khuit I was laid to rest in mastaba D 14 (no. 70) in Saqqara.

-Discovered by French archaeologist and Egyptologist Auguste Mariette in the late 19th century, the state of the mastaba was recorded for the publication of Les Mastabas de l'Ancien Empire.
+Discovered by French archaeologist and Egyptologist Auguste Mariette in the late 19^{th} century, the state of the mastaba was recorded for the publication of Les Mastabas de l'Ancien Empire.
 He assessed it to have been constructed of limestone and noted its poor condition.

 Of the mastaba itself, he reported it to have been buried beneath sand and littered with innumerable fragments of limestone, with its chamber presumably having deteriorated in antiquity.

 According to Mariette's account, a stele framing dedicatory inscriptions found within the mastaba was accidentally destroyed during the course of excavation prior to it being recorded.
 Nonetheless, Mariette recorded two limestone blocks and accompanying inscriptional detail which attests Khuit I's ownership of the mastaba, her relationship to the royal family, and other titles she held during her life.

-With regards to its datation, Seipel argues that its proximity to other more satisfactorily dated burials places it within the 5th Dynasty.
+With regards to its datation, Seipel argues that its proximity to other more satisfactorily dated burials places it within the 5^{th} Dynasty.